-Danielle Ofri (www.danielleofri.com) is the author of five books about life in medicine, with a special focus on the doctor-patient relationship:
+Danielle Ofri has written five books about life in medicine, with a special focus on the doctor–patient relationship:

-Danielle Ofri writes regularly for the New York Times and Slate Magazine about medicine and the doctor-patient relationship.
-Her essays have also appeared in the Los Angeles Times, the Washington Post, the Atlantic, Slate, the New England Journal of Medicine, the Lancet, CNN and on National Public Radio.
+Ofri writes regularly for the New York Times and Slate Magazine about medicine and the doctor–patient relationship.
+Her essays have also appeared in the Los Angeles Times, the Washington Post, the Atlantic, Slate Magazine, the New England Journal of Medicine, the Lancet, CNN.com, and on National Public Radio.

-Her essays have been selected twice for Best American Essays and also for Best American Science Writing.
-She is the recipient of the McGovern Award from the American Medical Writers Association for “preeminent contributions to medical communication.”
+Ofri’s essays have been selected twice for inclusion in the Best American Essays series and also for Best American Science Writing.
+She received the McGovern Award from the American Medical Writers Association (AMWA) for preeminent contributions to medical communication.

-Dr. Ofri is Editor-in-Chief and co-founder of the Bellevue Literary Review (www.BLReview.org), the first literary magazine based in a hospital.
-The Bellevue Literary Review publishes poetry, fiction, and nonfiction that touch upon relationships to the human body, health, healing, illness and disease.
+Ofri is editor-in-chief and a founder of the Bellevue Literary Review, the first literary magazine based at a hospital.
+Bellevue Literary Review publishes fiction, nonfiction, and poetry that explores the tensions that define our lives, both in illness and in health.